 If you're travelling with a potty training toddler, you might want access to laundry even more than you usually would.
 So instead of staying at a hotel, Baby Can Travel suggests you stay at an Airbnb, VRBO or other accommodations where you'll have access to laundry.
 That way, you'll always have clean clothing, bedding, and extra underwear for your toddler.

 Speaking of clean bedding, a leakproof mat will keep the mattress, sheets, and comforter clean and dry.
 These are perfect for naps or bedtime since the rightleakproof mat, like our PeapodMats, will be absorbent enough to hold a full bladder's worth of urine.
 After an accident, thePeapodMat can easily be washed and dried on a regular cycle, ready for the next nap.

-Next on our list of travelling tips comes fromKids on a Plane.
+Next on our list of travelling tips when potty training comes fromKids on a Plane.
 They advise parents to "bring along a 'wet bag' for dirty clothing if accidents occur."
 This is useful for keeping dirty clothes separate from clean and can be toted around while you're on the airplane, in the car, or sightseeing around your destination.

 You can use Ziplock bags, cloth diaper bags, or even specialized waterproof wet bags explicitly made for incontinence items.
 Then, when doing laundry, unzip the bag and toss it into the washer without ever touching soiled clothing!